dogi/ole--vagrant-bells/README.md

 ```

 ### Windows
 You need to manually install git, virtualbox, and vagrant via internet from the installation links provided above.
+To use virtualbox  and Git in the command line you have to make sure they are in your system Path.

+To use virtualbox in the command promp vboxmanage virtualbox to your path >> here are the steps

 Afterwards, open your `Command Prompt` to check that the following are up and running properly:
 ```sh
 git --version
 vagrant --version